The Design Village

 Strategic Design Project

-Project-based course that helps students understand critical enquiries, analytics and strategies to articulate a space and interior design intervention from a macro point-of-view.
+Project-based course that helps students understand critical enquiries, analytics and strategies to articulate a product and industrial design intervention from a macro point-of-view.

 CODE